marcotcal/domus/4RelayBlock/Box/Pico/README.md

 https://github.com/jramsgz/pico-w-home-assistant

-Thanks to the Jesús for the work!
+Thanks to the Jesús for the excelent work!